kalekje/LNCHR-pub/readme.md

 ![](https://github.com/kalekje/LNCHR-pub/blob/master/demo/Compose.gif)

 Manage your commands with the provided Excel file.
 Mapped to `a xl`.
-Open this file, enable macros, and hit `ctrl+l` here to generate `LNCHR-Commands.ahk` There are different types of commands (column D) which make templating the code a lot easier.
+Open this file, enable macros, and hit `ctrl+l` here to generate `LNCHR-Commands.ahk` There are different types of commands which make templating the code much easier.
 See the Help tab for more details.

 ![](https://github.com/kalekje/LNCHR-pub/blob/master/demo/XL.png)